OpenTranslationBible/open-bible/en-GB/43.John/md/john-10.md

 ## John 10:31

-The Jews picked up stones again to stone him.
+At this, the crowd picked up stones again to stone him.

 ## John 10:32